Can a former president be subject to an impeachment trial? The Constitution is murky.

 The Senate does not lose its power to hold an impeachment trial just because the official is no longer in office, Tribe said, in part because it has the authority to disqualify the person from holding future office.
 Although a powerful argument could be made that Congress cannot impeach a private citizen, he said, Trump was impeached by the House while still in office.

-If an official could only be disqualified while still an office, that person could avoid accountability by resigning just before a final conviction vote in the Senate, he said.
+If an official could only be disqualified while still in office, that person could avoid accountability by resigning just before a final conviction vote in the Senate, he said.

 Democrats have pointed to historical examples of the Senate holding impeachment trials for former officials, but those did not result in convictions.
 In 1876, Secretary of War William Belknap resigned just before the House voted to impeach him.
 The Senate affirmed its authority to hold a trial for the former executive branch official, but failed to get the two-thirds vote needed to convict him.